KarimDahawy/Advanced-Lane-Finding/README.md

 ### Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in  cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+[Get Calibration Coefficients][2]
 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, **objp** is just a replicated array of coordinates, and **obj_points** will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  **img_points** will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I then used the output **obj_points** and **img_points** to compute the camera calibration and distortion coefficients using the **cv2.calibrateCamera()** function.
+I applied this distortion correction to the **calibration images** in [camera_cal][1]  folder using the **cv2.undistort()** function and obtained this result:

 ![alt text][image1]

 -------------------------------------------------------------------------------------------------------------------------------
 ## Pipeline (single images)